-Line a large loaf tin with baking paper and preheat your oven to 150 degrees.
+- Preheat your oven to 150 degrees Celsius.
+Line a large loaf tin with baking paper and set aside until needed.

-Place the softened butter into your Thermomix bowl and mix 30 seconds on speed 5 until it is pale and creamy.
+- Place the softened butter and sugar into your Thermomix bowl and mix 30 seconds, Speed 5 until pale and creamy.

-Add the eggs and vanilla extract and and mix for 30 seconds on speed 5
+- Add the eggs and vanilla extract and and mix for 30 seconds, Speed 5.

-Add the remainder of your ingredients and mix for 10 seconds on speed 4 or until your mixture is smooth and well combined.
-Mix for a further 5 - 10 seconds on speed 4 if necessary.
+- Add the remainder of your ingredients and mix for 10 seconds, Speed 4 or until your mixture is smooth and well combined.
+Mix for a further 5 - 10 seconds on Speed 4 if necessary.

-Pour the mixture into your prepared cake tin and place in the oven to bake for 50 minutes or until the cake is cooked through when tested with a skewer.
+- Pour the mixture into your prepared loaf tin and place in the oven to bake for 50 minutes. or until the cake is cooked through when tested with a skewer.

-Once cool, prepare the lemon icing by sifting 1 1/4 cups of icing sugar into a bowl and adding 2 tablespoons of lemon juice.
-Mix the ingredient together until they are smooth.
+- Once cool, prepare the lemon icing by sifting 1 ¼ cups of icing sugar into a bowl and adding 2 tablespoons of lemon juice.
+Mix the ingredients together until they are smooth.

-Use a spatula or a butter knife to then spread the icing over the cake.
+- Use a spatula or a butter knife to spread the icing over the cake.

 Are you over chocolate too?